teelur/budget-board/README.md

 #### Data Aggregation

+- Manage your financial accounts and assets in one place.
 - Automatically sync your bank account data (accounts, transactions, balances) with [SimpleFIN](https://www.simplefin.org/).
 - Import transactions via CSV files.
-- Manually add accounts and transactions.
+- Manually add accounts, assets and transactions.

 #### Dashboard View

-- Dashboard to view account data at a glance
+- Dashboard to view data at a glance

+#### Accounts View

+- View all your financial accounts in one place.
+- View account balances and recent transactions.
+- Update account balances manually or via sync with SimpleFIN.

+#### Assets View

+- View all your assets in one place.
+- View asset values and recent changes.
+- Update asset values manually.

 #### Transactions View